Claire Dean

 Paracas National Reserve

-Located along Peru’s southern coast, this national reserve is a protected area covering coastal water, islands and mainland sections.
+Located along Peru’s southern coast, the Paracas national reserve is a protected area covering coastal water, islands and mainland sections.
 It was created in large part to protect cultural artefacts from the Paracas people found here by archaeologists, which in turn drew the attention of some shady characters.
 To help protect the area, the Peruvian government helped by protecting the land not only from delinquents, but from companies potentially building on top of historical remains.
 The islands inside the park are home to a variety of marine life and the park’s red beach is famous for its unique and rugged beauty.

 Paracas Nature Reserve